AlekseyPauls/JBInternship/README.md

 6. If there was a problem with the recognition of the dataset, specify your arguments in the name of the feature ("4535 users", "montn april")
 7. If nothing helped, then leave a feedback and the problem will be solved

+## Development

+### Dataset

+To edit the dataset, select it, change it, and click the save button.
+To create new ones, select the green dataset 'New' and enter the information.

+#### Add the feature

+Example:

+Name: year; Synonyms: "Year", "YEAR"; Type: integer; Values: "2017", "2016", "2018"

+'Name' is a name of column in data base, 'Synonyms' is a variants of writings this name in questions (it is important to put different synonyms in quotes and separate from a comma), 'Type' is a kind of data in column, 'Values' is a values of this feature in data base (also in quotes and comma separated) - if the values are special, or they are few and they do not coincide with the values of other features, you can write them out to improve the search.

+#### Import features

+When you select a file with a database, you can automatically extract features, their types and values, and then edit them manually.
+To do this, click the import button in the new feature row.

+#### Prepare data

+To download data, it need to be prepared.
+It is enough to take into account several recommendations:

+1. Give the date in the form "DD.MM.YYYY" or "DD/MM/YYYY"
+2. If in your data, for example, month and year are different features then they are different entities and can`t be recognized as one entity (date)

+### Statistic

+#### Add the template

+Question: "What is variance of"; Delimiters: "in", "at"; Answer: "The variance is <>"

+'Question' is a trigger-string to choose this statistic (may be void only in "In" statistic, quotes and commas are required), 'delimiters' is a list of strings which separate the arguments in the question (may be void if statistic supports single-argument semantic), 'Answer' is a string of answer in which will be inserted data instead of "<>" symbols (answer must contain "<>" symbols).

+#### Import templates

+Example of content in the file with templates:

+Question,Delimiters,Answer<br/>
+What,"['were', 'was']",The <><br/>
+How many,"['were', 'was']",<><br/>
+Mean of,"['']",Mean is <><br/>

+#### Statistic script

+The statistics script is invoked by the application to find and process data from the database file.
+This is a script in Python, which contains one function - "calc", which takes several arguments (current_template, dataset, args1, connectors1, args2, connectors2) to the input and returns a string.
+The function should not handle exceptions and should do several things:
+1. Check the presence and number of arguments
+2. Implement behavior with single (main) argument, if necessary
+3. Find and use data in a file whose name is received at the input
+4. Process the intervals and connectors that come with the arguments
+5. If the necessary data were not found, then report it.
+If found, then substitute them for "<>" in response from the template

+### Feedback

+Feedback - in progress